 We first apply SPOD to the instantaneous pressure measurements from the downstream region of the bump.
-The block length of the SPOD was chosen as $2\times10^4$ snapshots which yields a frequency resolution of $\Delta f = 5\,\mathrm{Hz}$ ($\Delta\Str_h=0.023$ for the attached- and $\Delta\Str_h=0.012$ for the separated case).
-The SPOD spectrum obtained from this dataset is shown in figure \ref{fig:SPOD_spectrum}.
+The block length of the SPOD was chosen as $2\times10^4$ snapshots which yields a frequency resolution of $\Delta f = 5\,\mathrm{Hz}$ ($\Delta\Str_h=0.023$ for the attached- and $\Delta\Str_h=0.011$ for the separated case).
+The minimum resolvable convection velocity for streamwise-travelling waves is set by the spatial Nyquist criterion, $u_\text{c,crit}=2 \Str\,\Delta x$.
+For the dominant shedding frequencies of $St=St_h/h=3.29$ and $St=2.12$ in the attached and separated cases, respectively, and the normalised sensor spacing of $\Delta x= 0.063$, this corresponds to minimum resolvable convection velocities of $u_\text{c,crit} = 0.41$ and $u_\text{c,crit} = 0.27$.
+In TSB flows, the expected convection velocities of coherent structures are typically in the range $0.4 < u_\text{c} < 0.6$ \citep{kiya_Structure_1983, cherry_Unsteady_1984, mohammed-taifour_Unsteadiness_2016}.
+Therefore, the expected coherent structures up to the dominant shedding frequency can be resolved using the pressure sensor data, especially in the separated case.
+The SPOD spectrum obtained from this dataset is shown in figure~\ref{fig:SPOD_spectrum}.
 In the upper panels, the sum over all eigenvalues at the respective frequency, $\sum\lambda_i$, is shown as a red line.
 Note that $\sum\lambda_i$ is equal to the sum of the PSDs of the individual sensor signals.